Raja7022/Raja7022/README.md

 Gist about me

-- 🌱 Learning everyday, currently learning to Automation testing
+- 🌱 Learning everyday, currently learning to Performance testing
-- 👯 I’m looking to collaborate on data analysis projects
+- 👯 I’m looking to collaborate on Performance testing projects
 - 💬 I love to push my limits and go beyond